 With new healthcare technologies emerging every day, nurses spend more time looking at screens than ever before.
-While these technologies aim to improve patient care, they may actually be negatively impacting the professionals who look at them all day.
+This is especially true when it comes to social media — which is now proven to cause addiction that can result in depression.
+While these technologies aim to improve patient outcomes, they may actually be negatively impacting the professionals who look at them all day.
 Studies have found significant associations between screen time and moderate to severe depression in adults in the U.S.

 To help manage stress in nursing, when you’re off the clock, try to reduce screen time to lessen the likelihood of eye strain, stress, anxiety, and depression.
 Enjoying time with family and friends, going outdoors, or reading a book are all fulfilling activities that avoid screens and can reduce nurse stress.

 Meditation is a great stress reliever.
 If you’ve ever wondered how to meditate or said, “I can’t stop my thoughts during meditation,” don’t worry.
 Contrary to common belief, meditation isn’t about erasing your thoughts.
 Your mind naturally generates them.
 The key is not to act on every single thought.
 Just sit, wait, and observe.

 This simple practice empowers you and provides wisdom.
 Why?
 Because many of your thoughts are often incorrect.
 Thoughts aren’t facts.
 If we don’t know that, we are in danger of making impulsive decisions based on wrong beliefs, leading to stress.

 Sometimes, what we perceive as a high level of stress is often a matter of our perception, not the situation itself.
 It’s called catastrophizing, a common cognitive distortion.
 Meditation can help with this too.
 Try short guided meditations — like Deepak Chopra’s — for 21 days to see if it works for you.